christophsk/classifier-lit/README.md

 I0604 16:10:49.811561 139835092129600 _internal.py:122]  * Running on http://127.0.0.1:5432/ (Press CTRL+C to quit)
 ```

-Point your browser to `127.0.0.1:5432` to view the results.
+## Notebook Example

-### Using a GPU
+## Using a GPU
-Inference on a even a moderate set of sentences can be computationally intensive and benefits from
-GPU assistance.
-A GPU is automatically recognized and used.
+A GPU is automatically detected and used.
 If your GPU instance is a remote, headless cloud instance, you can still
-use your local browser by forwarding the remote's port using SSH:
+use your local browser by using port forwarding feature of SSH.
+For port 5432:

 ```
 ssh -i access-creds.pem -L 5432:localhost:5432 <your id>@<remote IP address>